×

 Luke:

-Duncan says: ‘you’re able to turn my hand to anything’.
+Duncan says: ‘You’re able to turn your hand to anything’.

 What would your last meal on earth be?